uprial/secretrooms/README.md

 ## Introduction

-Generate rail networks between popular structures and loot in chests and furnaces.
+Generate rail from spawn to mansion and monument and rare loot in chests and furnaces.

 ## Features

-* Find hidden railways from a spawn location to a woodland mansion and an ocean monument.
+* Underground railways from a spawn location to a woodland mansion and an ocean monument with ladders from above at stations
-* Find uncommon and rare loot in chests and fuel and ingots in furnaces.
+* Uncommon and rare loot in chests and fuel and ingots in furnaces
+* Whirlpools in water with loot chests under magma blocks

 ## Commands